This is the best information for die stamping on the internet.

 Progressive die stamping has several lined up dies, which are activated together.
 The metal strip, as seen below, is fed through producing a continuous stream of parts.
 The stress on the metal is distributed evenly over multiple operations with an equal distance between them called the progression.

 - Volume – Produces large numbers of parts very quickly.
-It has the potential to producing seven or eight parts per minute up to 1500 per minute.
+It has the potential to produce seven or eight parts per minute up to 1500 per hour.